miikaah/musa/README.md

 ##### 20.6.2019

+- feat: Use default theme if no cover for album or song
 - fix: Move stuff from localStorage to indexedDB as localStorage is destroyed on quit on mac

 ##### 18.6.2019